tropicbliss/crio/README.md

 # Persistent Data Container

-An easy to use API designed to store persistent data of the same type.
+An easy to use persistent data storage library.
 Integrates well with Serde.

 ## Usage